-Victoria’s Great Ocean Road is one of the state’s most visited attractions and while this famous stretch of road can become busy with other travellers, there are still a few hidden spots that the crowds haven’t cottoned on to quite yet.
-For @bryanvu936, one of these spots is Magic Rock, located southeast of Warrnambool – about a three-and-a-half-hour drive from Melbourne.
+Victoria’s Great Ocean Road is one of the state’s most visited attractions.
+While this famous stretch of road can become busy with other travellers, there are still a few hidden spots that the crowds haven’t cottoned on to quite yet.
+One of these spots is Magic Rock, located southeast of Warrnambool and about a three-and-a-half-hour drive from the Melbourne CBD.

 Magic Rock is a unique vertical rock formation that tends to fly under the tourist radar.
 It can be a bit tricky to find, so you may need to rely on GPS.
-The added effort that goes into finding the Rock makes it all the more special and enchanting when you get there.
+But the extra effort that goes into finding the Rock makes it all the more special and enchanting when you get there.

 Take your time admiring Magic Rock, and then keep exploring the Great Ocean Road:

-- Deep Blue Hot Springs: Unwind in a series of 15 hot springs and get pampered with a massage or spa treatments.
+- Deep Blue Hot Springs: Unwind in a series of 15 hot springs and get pampered with a massage or spa treatment.

 - Flagstaff Hill Maritime Village: Learn about the Shipwreck Coast’s maritime history and browse a collection of artefacts from 200 shipwrecked boats.

 - Port Fairy: A small fishing village at the far western end of the Great Ocean Road.